 The best way to access Inuyama Castle Town is by Meitetsu train.
 It takes about 30 minutes from Meitetsu Nagoya Station to Inuyama Station, with a fare of 630 yen.

 Once you arrive at Inuyama Station, exit from the west gate and walk straight for about 10 minutes to reach Honmachi Street.
-As you walk along the path, you will see Inuyama Castle, so you won't get lost.
+You will see Inuyama Castle along the way, so you won't get lost.

-The time needed to explore Inuyama Castle Town varies based on your sightseeing style.
+The time needed to explore Inuyama Castle Town varies by sightseeing style.

 Street food only: 1-2 hours